 The MMRP lists the mitigation based on each environmental topic with mitigation measures required in order to reduce the project's potentially significant impacts.
 The MMRP also specifies which City department is responsible for monitoring and ensuring compliance with the mitigations.
 The MMRP also includes timing of when the mitigation measure applies e.g. prior to issuance of building permits, during ground disturbance activities, etc. The MMRP includes mitigation measures for environmental impacts that were found to be less than significant with mitigation incorporated for the following environmental factors identified in the Draft MND:

 - Geology and Soils

 - Cultural Resources

 - Transportation

 - Hazards and Hazardous Materials

 - Tribal Cultural Resources

-ALTERNATIVES:
+ALTERNATIVES

-City Council alternatives include the following:
+Planning Commission alternative recommendations to the City Council include the following: